jrbe/Nissan-Leaf-Gen-3-Adapter-Board/README.md

 The Wiki for this board is here, https://openinverter.org/wiki/Nissan_Leaf_Gen_3_(2018_up_EM57)

-The development thread is here, https://openinverter.org/forum/viewtopic.php?t=2324
+The original development thread is here, https://openinverter.org/forum/viewtopic.php?t=2324  Please do not post questions here.

+If you have questions please check the Wiki first.
+If your question is not answered there please post questions, comments, ideas, etc. in this thread, https://openinverter.org/forum/viewtopic.php?t=4276

 ![Front PCB Assembly](https://github.com/jrbe/Nissan-Leaf-Gen-3-Adapter-Board/assets/6788692/7482abab-a6f9-4289-9831-432955c62e58)